 The City of Portage is thankful to Linda Eliason for this generous donation.
 A large monument along Shaver Road south of Vanderbilt Avenue has been placed on this site as part of the donation.

 Pets: Pets are allowed except where posted.
 Posted areas include: picnic areas, playground and Ramona Park beach.
 Pets must be restrained on a 6’ or retractable leash, inoculated for rabies and never left unattended.
-Persons in charge of or in control of pets on park property shall be responsible for clean up and removal of excrement deposited by such pet.
+Persons in charge of or in control of pets on park property shall be responsible for clean up and removal of excrement deposited by such pets.